jayessdeesea/mcp-server-prototype/docs/api/resources.md

-# Filesystem MCP Server Resources
+# Filesystem MCP Server Resources (Deprecated)

-The Filesystem MCP Server provides resources for accessing file metadata and content from the local filesystem.
+> **Note:** The Filesystem MCP Server now uses tools instead of resources for accessing file metadata and content.
+Please refer to the [tools documentation](tools.md) for the current implementation.

+This document describes the previous resource-based implementation, which is no longer actively used.

 ## Resource Types

-### 1. File Metadata Resource
+### 1. File Metadata Resource (Deprecated)

 The file metadata resource provides information about files and directories in the local filesystem.